 As an attorney for Sendroff & Baruch, LLP since 2009, he has represented a wide variety of artists in theatre, music, film and television including dramatists, performers, directors, choreographers and designers, as well as producers, music publishers and theatre companies.

-Jason is an active member of the Entertainment Arts and Sports Law Section (EASL) of the New York State Bar Association, where he currently serves as Treasurer, and is the chair of the Law Student Liaison committee for EASL.
+Jason was an active member of the Entertainment Arts and Sports Law Section (EASL) of the New York State Bar Association serving as Treasurer on the Executive Board, as well as chair of the Law Student Liaison committee for EASL.
 He created and moderated the EASL CLE programs “The TMZ Effect: The Legal Issues and Consequences for the Sports and Entertainment Industry Arising Out of the Unexpected Release of Purported Private Information to the Public,” “Crowdfunding for Theatre and Film Under the Jumpstart Our Business Startups (JOBS) Act of 2012” and “Game Not Over: Protection of Free Speech in the Video Game Industry,” as well as moderated the EASL CLE program “Is Manga a Crime?
 Non-photographic Images, Child Pornography and Freedom of Expression.”
 In addition, Jason’s articles “Mediation in Film, Television, Art and Real Life” and “The Childlike Novelty of Video Games, and Its Serious Progeny of Legal Challenges for Adults” were published in the Spring 2013 publication of “Entertainment, Arts and Sports Law Journal.”